Geopolitical Strategies for Internationalization.

-In the current environment of rapid change and global uncertainties, companies“ internationalization strategies must adapt to a constantly changing geopolitical landscape.
-To address these challenges, Octagona has launched "International Talks“, a new webinar format designed to explore numerous topics related to the challenges and opportunities that Italian companies encounter on their path to growth in international markets.
+In the current context, characterized by rapid changes and global uncertainties, companies“ internationalization strategies must adapt to an ever-evolving geopolitical landscape.
+To address these challenges, Octagona has launched "International Talks“, a new webinar format designed to explore numerous themes related to the challenges and opportunities that Italian companies encounter on their path to growth in international markets.

 For the opening meeting, the focus theme was the geopolitical context emerging in this 2025.
 Understanding geopolitical dynamics is key to anticipating risks and opportunities in international markets.
 Even more so at a time of great uncertainty such as the current one in which Italian companies, amid fears of new trade barriers and the economic slowdown, are trying to orient themselves as best they can to define their next internationalization strategies.